Some posts contain compensated links. Please read this disclaimer for more info.

 The Balkan countries are known for their immense natural beauty, making the area a backpackers and sunbathers dream.
 From rugged mountain ranges to gorgeous waterfalls and spectacular beaches, this region is the place to go for both exciting outdoor adventures and peaceful sunbathing.
-Oftentimes, the best beaches in the Balkans are located in or at least near a beautiful historic coastal town, which only adds to their appeal and idyllic vibe.
+Oftentimes, the Best Beaches in the balkans are located in or at least near a beautiful historic coastal town, which only adds to their appeal and idyllic vibe.

 Banje Beach, Dubrovnik, Croatia

-With an Old Town that is UNESCO World Heritage and a setting between the blue Adriatic Sea and the Dinaric Mountains, this should be one of your absolute priorities when traveling around the Balkans.
-There are several wonderful beaches in Dubrovnik, but Banje Beach, just to the south of the Old Town, might just be the most photogenic one.
+With an Old Town that is UNESCO World Heritage and a setting between the blue Adriatic Sea and the Dinaric Mountains, this should be one of your absolute priorities when traveling around the balkans.
+There are several beautiful beaches in Dubrovnik, but Banje Beach, just to the south of the Old Town, might just be the most photogenic one.

 Makarska Riviera, Croatia

 The Makarska Riviera is one of the lesser-known beach destinations on the Dalmatian coast.
 A small-town alternative to places such as Split and Dubrovnik, this town is home to the so-called Makarska Riviera.

 Zlatni Rat, Bol, Croatia

 Situated just west of the harbor town of Bol on the island of Brač, Zlatni Rat Beach might just be the most remarkable beach in Croatia.
 The beach is often referred to as the Golden Horn or Golden Cape, after its narrow triangular shape.